BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Mania is also quick to respond angrily to rudeness, leading her to occasionally punish people without mercy - usually with a form of madness.
 Mania is usually in a confused mental state that causes disorientation and confusion.
 It starts suddenly and can come and go.
 Symptoms include quickly changing mental states - problems with attention, awareness, thinking, memory, feelings or sleep.

-Mania often has a playful attitude, regarding some events with ecstatic joy - such as being held above the ground by a Wyvern, or to Crave splitting into multiple incarnations before her.
-Mania is also quick to respond angrily to rudeness, leading her to occasionally punish people without mercy; usually with a form of madness.
+Mania often has a playful attitude, regarding some events with overly ecstatic joy - such as being held above the ground by a Wyvern, or to Crave splitting into multiple incarnations before her.
+Mania is also quick to respond angrily to rudeness, leading her to occasionally punish people without mercy - usually with a form of madness.

-The other Enduring Ones tend to be overly-protective of her - even Acosador.
-Yet, Mania seems to know many things none of the other Enduring Ones know, and can travel to any Realm or Plane she chooses.
+The other Enduring Ones tend to be overly-protective of her - even the harsh Acosador.
+Yet, Mania seems to know many things none of the other Enduring Ones understand.
+She can travel to any Realm or Plane she chooses - taking breath in environments others would never survive.

 It may be noted that Mania, as Solandra, once exhibited a very deep form of order.
-Her long and rambling recollection seemed non-sensical, It has been suggested that Mania may be less mad than she appears and merely has trouble expressing herself.
+Her long and rambling recollection seemed non-sensical.
+It has been suggested that Mania may be less crazy and unhinged than she appears.
+It is merely that she has trouble expressing herself.

 She once was a very symmetrical creature - when she appears as such it seems to reflect perhaps that in Mania, there is some delight still existing, no matter how painful.

-Mania, like all the enduring ones, exhibits a form of prophetic knowledge; however, her prophecies rarely make sense until it is too late to do anything about them, and no other character recognizes them.
-Mania also seems to know many things none of the other Enduring Ones appear to know.
+Mania, like all the Enduring Ones, exhibits a form of prophetic knowledge; however, her prophecies rarely make sense until it is too late to do anything about them.
+No other character tends to be able to foresee those.

-* Troilus describes a situation in which Scythe (The Raven Queen) told Troilu that everybody knows everything and they just pretend they do not - yet neither Troilus nor Azhrarn (ruler of The Dream Realm) really understand, accept or have faith in that fact.
+* Troilus describes one rare situation when the 'family' were all gathered which Scythe (The Raven Queen) explained to them all that everybody understands the truth of everything, yet they just pretend they do not.
+Both Troilus and Azhrarn really understood, accepted or have any faith in that fact.

-Mania, however, says, "She is. um.
+Mania responded, "She is. um.
 Right.
-Kind of.
-Not knowing everything is all that makes it okay, sometimes."
+Well, kind of.
+Not knowing everything is all that makes understanding those truths okay ... sometimes."

-Her realm of Extraneous is as weird as her.
+Her realm of Extraneous is as unusual as her.
 Her symbol is an abstract, shapeless blob of colours.
 Delirium likes to walk on clouds, blowing bubbles, following an Oōruritē thread, and being in-between places.
-Favourite colour is fluorescent plants and creatures especially at 4am.
+Favourite colour is fluorescent plants and creatures especially at 4am - joining in the 'zoomies' of many animals.
 Her age makes her unique among the Enduring Ones, as she appears so young (between 14 and 19 years old).
-Despite her appearance, she is actually quite wise - however, in her case, the wisdom came at a price - staying in the "serious" state causes her pain, so most of the time, it's easier for her to be a bit crazy, and sometimes prefers to be a fish.
+Despite her appearance, she is actually quite wise - however, in her case, the wisdom came at a price - staying in any "serious" state causes her pain, so most of the time, it's easier for her to be a bit crazy, and sometimes prefers to be a goldfish.

 When Mania turns into a perfect colourful fish, she will take a long time to proceed to recompose herself - sometimes she chooses butterflies instead.